matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$reportFormats, $reportType)</code></pre>

-- `array` `$reportFormats` An array mapping string IDs for each available scheduled report format with icon paths for those formats.
+- `array` `&$reportFormats` An array mapping string IDs for each available scheduled report format with icon paths for those formats.
 Add your new format's ID to this array.

 - `string` `$reportType` A string ID describing how the report is sent, eg, `'sms'` or `'email'`.